2025–26 Notts County F.C. season

-The 2025–26 season is the 162nd season in the history of Notts County Football Club and their third consecutive season in League Two.
-In addition to the domestic league, the club are also participating in the FA Cup, the EFL Cup, and the EFL Trophy.
+The 2025–26 season was the 162nd season in the history of Notts County Football Club and their third consecutive season in League Two.
+In addition to the domestic league, the club also participated in the FA Cup, the EFL Cup, the EFL Trophy and the League Two play-offs - the latter of which they won.

 Prior to the season starting, the club appointed Martin Paterson as the new Head Coach.